owengx/post-install-config/README.md

 - Configure roles, departments, and teams
 - Choose who can create a ticket
 - Configure SLA
-- Create a dummy ticket to understand the backend
+- Create Help Topics (for when users create a ticket)

 <h2>Configuration Steps</h2>